goodits/gi-blog/_posts/2018-08-23-growing-tech.markdown

 ---

 ## Frequently asked questions
-... answered by Steve C-S
+... answered by Steve C-S, Tech Lead.

 ### Why should my company use Good Iterations?
 Since starting my career as a software engineer I’ve worked in technical, people, product and leadership roles across many different sectors and team sizes.
 I’ve built a strong understanding of how to achieve a highly effective team and am empathetic of the journey to get there.
 That journey is a holistic one and needs all of those areas to progress together with a strong appreciation for each other.
 Good Iterations knows what great delivery looks like and how to get your company there.
 If you need more convincing, check out my